Abdul2/engineering-and-architecture/principles.md

 5. Separate build, release and run stages
     - building converts code into executable bundle.
 Commit version + dependencies  -> compiled binaries + assets
     - a release combines executable bundle with deploy config and should have a unique releaseId.
 A release is immutable
-    - running launches an app against the release; you cannot change code here
+    - running launches an app against the release
 6. Stateless processes
     - processes are stateless (temporary storage for a single request is ok) and share nothing
     - if persistent storage is required, use a backing service